Why You Should Sell Your Property Before Buying Another

 Don't miss out on your dream abode - sell up before you buy up

 To sell or not to sell really isn’t the question when you are purchasing property.
 “Why!?” we hear you scream as you tear your vein popped eyes away from your one true love on Rightmove.
-Well, whether or not you’ve found the two bed of your dreams in that covetable North London postcode well within your budget (SWOON), the current owners of said dream house are going to choose Rita round the corner who has already sold her current abode.
+Well, whether or not you’ve found the two bed of your dreams in that covetable North London postcode well within your budget (SWOON).
+The current owners of said dream house are going to choose Rita round the corner who has already sold her current abode.
 Yes boo, and indeed, hoo.
 But that’s where your friendly neighbourhood property gurus swoop in, with some much needed green tea and guidance.
 Think ‘sale agreed’ before you go eyeing up the latest high ceilinged garden flats and get your house on the market first.
 Let us tell you why…

 A illustration of a couple with a for sale sign and sold sign signifying them selling their house and buying a new one.